TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 =====

-The first use case that the TrenchBoot project focused on was the ability for the Linux kernel to be started by a dynamic launch, in particular as part of an early launch sequence.
+The first use case that the TrenchBoot project focused on was the ability for the Linux kernel to be started by a dynamic launch as part of an early launch sequence.
 In this case, the dynamic launch will be initiated by any bootloader with associated support added to it.
 The first targeted bootloader in this case was GRUB2.
 An integral part of establishing a measurement-based launch integrity involves measuring everything that is intended to be executed